CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex4.md

 ## Review

-In this lab, you have completed the following tasks:
+In this exercise, you completed a comprehensive automated incident response setup using Microsoft Defender XDR, Microsoft Sentinel, Power Automate, and SharePoint:

+- Reviewed pre-configured Automated Investigation and Response (AIR) settings for identities and devices.
+- Analyzed identity-based incidents and observed Attack Disruption and Containment tags in Defender XDR.
-- Created a SharePoint communication site and a custom list to log incident details from flagged emails.
+- Created a SharePoint communication site and a custom list to store metadata from flagged Outlook emails.
-- Built a Power Automate flow that triggers on flagged Outlook emails and logs metadata into SharePoint.
+- Built a Power Automate flow to log flagged email details into the SharePoint list in real-time.
-- Created a Microsoft Sentinel playbook using Logic Apps to notify SOC teams via email when incidents are triggered.
+- Designed and configured a Microsoft Sentinel playbook using Logic Apps to notify SOC teams via email when incidents are triggered.
-- Configured a Sentinel analytics rule to detect suspicious PowerShell executions and trigger the playbook automatically.
+- Created a custom analytics rule in Sentinel to detect suspicious PowerShell executions and trigger the response playbook automatically.

+You now have a fully operational, low-touch detection-to-response workflow that logs, notifies, and remediates threats across Microsoft’s security stack.

 ### You have successfully completed the lab.